 Korean Traditions of the Afterlife: What the Undead Tell Us of the Korean Worldview Study Guide

 Michael Pettid, SUNY Binghamton

-Pure Land, Hell, or Emptiness?
-Buddhist Visions of the Hereafter on the Silk Road
+Pure Land, Hell or Extinction?
+Buddhist Visions of the Hereafter on the Silk Road Study Guide

 Michelle McCoy, University of Pittsburgh